GeneralBots/botbook/src/01-introduction/local-domains.md

 sudo killall -HUP mDNSResponder
 ```

-### Option 2: Use BotServer's CoreDNS
+### Option 2: Use botserver's CoreDNS

-BotServer runs CoreDNS on port 53.
+botserver runs CoreDNS on port 53.
 Point your system to use it as DNS server.

 #### Windows